-Indians themselves viewed the Native Americans on these forces as agents of the U.S. Government, and the officers were required to emulate non-Indians.
+Indians themselves viewed the Native Americans on these forces as agents of the U.S. government.
+The officers were required to emulate non-Indians.
 They "were expected to set an example by wearing white man's attire, cutting their hair, practicing monogamy and taking an allotment.
-Their duties included determining whether a fellow tribesman was working enough to merit his sugar, coffee, and tobacco rations" (BIA 1995b, 24).
-Indeed, as one U.S. Indian agent is reported to have remarked, "The police are looked upon as the common foe, and the multitude are bitterly opposed to them" (Hagan 1980, 49-50).
-Furthermore, one reason tribal members were favored as police officers by the U.S. Government was that they were more adept in dealing with traditional leaders than were Federal troops (Meissner 1995).
-In this sense, the increased representation of Native Americans on reservation police forces was motivated primarily by the tactical advantage their knowledge and experience provided the Federal Government in maintaining an orderly reservation system, rather than by a recognition that tribes should be accorded increased rights to self-determination (Barlow 1994; BIA 1995b; Hagan 1980).
+Their duties included determining whether a fellow tribesman was working enough to merit his sugar, coffee, and tobacco rations."126 Indeed, as one U.S. Indian agent is reported to have remarked, "The police are looked upon as the common foe, and the multitude are bitterly opposed to them."127 Furthermore, one of the reasons tribal members were favored as police officers by the U.S. government was because they were more adept in dealing with traditional leaders than were federal troops.128 In this sense, the increased representation of Native Americans on reservation police forces was motivated primarily by the tactical advantage their knowledge and experience provided the federal government in maintaining an orderly reservation system, rather than a recognition that tribes should be accorded increased rights to self-determination.129

 The historical record regarding reservation policing from the turn of the century through the 1950s is limited.
-The General Allotment Act of 18872 transferred nearly 90 million (of an original 138 million) acres of Indian land to State and Federal jurisdiction, and by the 1920s most reservations had only one or two officers.
-The number swelled briefly during Prohibition, but with the end of that era, the budget for and number of reservation police dropped once again (Deloria and Lytle 1983).
-In 1956, for example, the ratio of police to residents on Indian reservations was 2 per 5,000 compared to a ratio of 10 per 5,000 in the country as a whole (BIA 1995b, 64).
-The BIA organized this small nucleus of officers into the first modern reservation police forces (Wachtel 1982, 112).
+The General Allotment Act of 1887 transferred nearly 90 million (of an original 138 million) acres of Indian land to state and federal jurisdiction,130 and by the 1920s most reservations had only one or two officers.
+The number briefly swelled during Prohibition, but with the close of that era, the budget for and number of reservation police dropped once again.131 In 1956, for example, the ratio of police to residents on Indian reservations was two per 5,000 compared to a ratio of ten per 5,000 in the country as a whole.132 It was this small nucleus